-- 3.1.1 The Gambling Act 2005 requires the Licensing Authority to determine a statement of the principles that they proposed to apply when exercising their functions under the Act.
+- 3.1.1 The Gambling Act 2005 requires the Licensing Authority to determine a statement of the principles that they propose to apply when exercising their functions under the Act.
 Those who may be affected by it must be consulted as part of the process.
 This statement must be published at least every three years and must also be reviewed from "time to time".
 Any amended parts must be re-consulted upon.
-The statement must then be republished. - 3.1.2 This "Gambling Policy Statement" in respect of the Gambling Act 2005 has been prepared having regard to the licensing objectives of the Gambling Act 2005 listed in paragraph 2.1 above and the Guidance issued by the Gambling Commission. - 3.1.3 The Council recognises that gambling is a legitimate pastime of many of the residents of Fylde but also understands the problems that can be caused by debt as a result of gambling.
-It is therefore necessary to ensure that the necessary safeguards are in place to protect the young and vulnerable.
-It will, accordingly, regulate gambling in the public interest but is aware that, as per Section 153 of the Act, in making decisions about premises licences and temporary use notices it should aim to permit the use of premises for gambling in so far as it considers that it is:- - in accordance with any codes of practice issued by the Gambling Commission: - in accordance with any relevant guidance issued by the Gambling Commission - · reasonably consistent with the licensing objectives; and - in accordance with this Gambling Policy Statement - 3.1.4 This Gambling Policy Statement will not override the right of any person to make an application, make representations about an application, or to apply for a review of a licence, as each will be considered on its own merits and according to the statutory requirements of the Gambling Act 2005.
-Nothing in this Gambling Policy Statement will detract from the principle that every application will be determined on the merits of the particular case. - 3.1.5 This policy was adopted by the Full Council at its meeting on the Date to be inserted once adopted.
+The statement must then be re-published. - 3.1.2 The Council recognises that gambling is a legitimate pastime of many of the residents of Fylde but also understands the problems that it can cause by gambling, particularly to those who are young or especially vulnerable.
+This "Gambling Policy Statement" has been prepared having regard to the licensing objectives of the Gambling Act 2005 listed in paragraph 2.1 above and the Guidance issued by the Gambling Commission. - 3.1.3 The Council will regulate gambling in the public interest and, consistent with Section 153 of the Act, in making decisions about premises licences and temporary use notices will aim to permit the use of premises for gambling in so far as it considers that it is:- - in accordance with any codes of practice issued by the Gambling Commission; - in accordance with any relevant guidance issued by the Gambling Commission - reasonably consistent with the licensing objectives; and - in accordance with this Gambling Policy Statement - 3.1.4 This Gambling Policy Statement will not override the right of any person to make an application, make representations about an application, or to apply for a review of a licence, as each will be considered on its own merits and according to the statutory requirements of the Gambling Act 2005.
+Nothing in this Gambling Policy Statement will detract from the principle that every application will be determined on the merits of the particular case. - 3.1.5 This policy was adopted by the Full Council at its meeting on the XXXXXXXX.